 For superposition, richer type systems would be desirable.
 These could be incorporated either by simply ignoring the types, by encoding them in the terms, or by generalizing the order.
 Support for λ -abstraction would be useful but challenging.
-Any well-founded order enjoying the subterm property would need to distinguish β -equivalent terms, to exclude the cycle $\mathbf{a} ={\beta} (\lambda x. \mathbf{a}) (\mathbf{f} \mathbf{a}) > \mathbf{f} \mathbf{a} > \mathbf{a}$.
+Any well-founded order enjoying the subterm property would need to distinguish β -equivalent terms, to exclude the cycle $\mathbf{a} ={\beta} (\lambda x. \mathbf{a}) (f \mathbf{a}) > f \mathbf{a} > \mathbf{a}$.
 We could aim at compatibility with β -reduction, but even this property might be irrelevant for higher-order superposition.
 It might even be preferable to avoid λ -abstractions altogether, by relying on SK combinators or by adding new symbols and their definitions during proof search.

 Acknowledgment.
-We are grateful to Stephan Merz, Tobias Nipkow, and Christoph Weidenbach for making this research possible; to Heiko Becker and Dmitriy Traytel for proving some theorems on the lexicographic and multiset extensions in Isabelle/HOL; to Carsten Fuhs for his invaluable feedback and his experiments; to Alexander Steen for pointing us to related work; and to Simon Cruanes, Mark Summerfield, Dmitriy Traytel, and the anonymous reviewers for suggesting textual improvements.
+We are grateful to Stephan Merz, Tobias Nipkow, and Christoph Weidenbach for making this research possible; to Heiko Becker and Dmitriy Traytel for proving some theorems on the lexicographic and multiset extensions in Isabelle/HOL; to Carsten Fuhs for his invaluable feedback and his experiments; to Alexander Steen for pointing us to related work; to Alexander Bentkamp for finding an illuminating example and a few mistakes; and to Simon Cruanes, Mark Summerfield, Dmitriy Traytel, and the anonymous reviewers for suggesting textual improvements.